taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 });
 ~~~~~~~~

-When using Redux asynchronours actions, the request could live in a Redux Thunk.
+When using Redux asynchronous actions, the request could live in a Redux Thunk.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~